-Thomas holds a bachelor’s degree in Sociology and speaks French, English, and Spanish.
-He has a strong interest in climate issues and social justice, which often inform the projects he chooses to pursue.
-He continues to develop a wide range of work across film, television, and music, with a focus on impactful visual storytelling.
+Thomas holds a bachelor's degree in Sociology and is fluent in French, English, and Spanish.
+A deep commitment to climate issues and social justice shapes the projects he chooses to pursue.
+He continues to develop work across film, television, and music, driven by a focus on impactful visual storytelling.

 contact: thomasfontaine.dp@gmail.com